-If you’re a dark-skinned bride, almost any shade of white will look lovely against your skin.
-The only exception may be if you are dark-skinned with olive undertones—in that case, try to steer clear of yellow-ivory shades.
+If you have a deep skin tone, almost any shade of white will look lovely against your skin.
+The only exception may be if you have dark skin with olive undertones—in that case, try to steer clear of yellow-ivory shades.

 What are the Many Shades of White?